John Haverfield Sr: Career

 John Haverfield was a surveyor at Twickenham; he later moved to Kew Green where he had a house built c.
 1750, which was known as Haverfield House.

 Lord Bute recommended John Haverfield to Princess Augusta in 1759 to succeed Robert Greening at Kew.
 At that time there were two royal gardens at Kew, Richmond Gardens to the west and the grounds of Kew House to the east, which had been reconstructed by Capability Brown.
 John Haverfield was Head Gardener at Kew to Augusta, Dowager Princess of Wales, and superintendent of the Royal Gardens at Richmond Lodge.
 In October 1759 he was recorded "ordering and cultivating Her Royal Highness's garden at Kew".
 On the death of George II in 1760, Haverfield was in charge of Richmond Gardens and William Aiton of Kew Gardens.
 In 1762 his son, John, joined to assist his father.
 In 1763 he was paid £700pa "for cultivating and keeping in order our Pleasure Grounds and Orangery, Kitchen Garden and Melon Ground at Kew".
+In 1768 he recorded a "barge load of Tann" for the Exotic Garden.
+This was "tanner's bark" made of crushed oak bark used in leather tanning.
+The spent bark produced a gentle heat during fermentation used to cultivate exotic plants.
+His salary in 1769 was £200.

 On 1 January 1783 William Aiton was appointed chief gardener when the Haverfields resigned, although they continued to be responsible for the Richmond Gardens.
-On Havefield's death in 1784 his son John followed him for a couple of years before concentrating on his own business.
+On Havefield's death in 1784 his son John followed him for a couple of years in the management of Richmond Garden before concentrating on his own business.
 Aiton then succeeded to the management of both gardens, so combining the two main gardens.
-When he died in 1784 his son took over the management of Richmond Garden.